neoito-hub/learningHub/content/react/Tutorial/3-states-props-and-more-part1.md

 __useEffect__

 in the next session we will be exploring these, so try making this or varients of the code snippet and try converting it into class based component :).

+check this link to figure out how to use state in class based component : [State in react](https://www.youtube.com/watch?v=34fE23aib1o)